 Phoenix Asset Management, LLC is a privately held company formed and registered in the State of Colorado.
 Phoenix (fka AssetOne Marketing Group, LLC) has been in existence since 2000, providing REO management and disposition services to a number of institutional and private clients.
 Since its inception, Phoenix has managed over 40,000 REO assets across all 50 states, and successfully closed over 7,600 REO sales in 2008, and closed over 11,500 REO sales in 2009, achieving an average sale price of over 95% of its client’s value.

 Phoenix headquarters are located in Denver, Colorado, which houses the majority of its infrastructure, including asset management, accounting, and IT.
-Phoenix also has a satellite office in Salt Lake City, Utah as well as asset managers working remotely.
-The Salt Lake City office and the ability to hire remotely allows Phoenix to tap into deep talent pools around the country, and hire seasoned professionals who desire a smaller, more entrepreneurial environment.
+Phoenix also has a satellite office in Salt Lake City, Utah, in addition to asset managers who work remotely.
+The Salt Lake City office and the ability to hire remotely allows Phoenix to tap into deep talent pools around the country and hire seasoned professionals who desire a smaller, more entrepreneurial environment.

 The corporate structure of Phoenix is unique within this space.
-Phoenix is part of the Phoenix “family” of Companies, which is comprised of five separate entities providing a wide and diverse variety of mortgage related financial services to eight of the top ten street firms, and six of the top ten mortgage banks in the United States.
-This structure not only provides tremendous synergies within the mortgage servicing industry, but also provides an unrivaled level of guidance, support, and oversight through the Phoenix companies’ Board of Directors and Advisory Board, both comprised of seasoned industry experts.
+Phoenix is part of the Phoenix “family” of Companies, which is comprised of five separate entities that provide a wide and diverse variety of mortgage related financial services to eight of the top ten street firms, and six of the top ten mortgage banks in the United States.
+This structure provides a collaborative approach to the mortgage servicing industry.
+Guidance, support, and oversight are provided through the Phoenix companies’ Board of Directors and Advisory Board, both made up of seasoned industry experts.

 Precision Asset Management (MBE/WBE))

-Precision Asset Management Corporation (PAMC) is a nationwide property management and marketing outsourcer located in Torrance, California, approximately 10 miles south of Los Angeles.
-Their founders pride themselves in having over 21 years in REO experience where they initially commenced as REO Brokers.
-PAMC was incorporated under registration no. C2120604 in the State of California on September 17, 1998 and has continuously been servicing REO assets since its inception twelve years ago.
+Precision Asset Management Corporation (PAMC) is a nationwide property management and marketing outsourcer located in Torrance, California.
+PAMC, a California corporation, has continuously been servicing REO assets since its inception twelve years ago.

-PAMC qualifies as a minority-owned and managed company which has met the certification criteria established by the National Minority Supplier Development Council and approved by the Southern California Minority Business Development Council, Inc. Board of Directors.
+PAMC has met the certification criteria established by the National Minority Supplier Development Council and was approved by the Southern California Minority Business Development Council, Inc. Board of Directors.
 PAMC maintains a diversity vendor base and is affiliated with organizations such as Women in Default Services as well as NAHREP (National Association of Hispanic Real Estate Professionals).
 PAMC serves on the NAHREP Corporate Board of Governors.
-The company staff includes over 50 individuals of all ethnic diversities.
+The company’s staff includes over 50 individuals of all ethnic diversities.
 PAMC manages and markets residential properties throughout the United States of America.

 PAMC presently manages REO portfolios for JPM Chase, Washington Mutual and 5th 3rd Bank.
 With approximately 28,000 square feet of office space, the company has the ability to maintain a staff of 275 employees and manage a portfolio of up to 25,000 assets.
-The current set-up capacity is 150 employees and expansion to maximize the office space can be implemented in a short period of time.
+The current set-up capacity is 150 employees.
+Exxpansion to maximize the office space can be implemented in a short period of time.